π“‚€

 Learn Hieroglyphics was founded by a small team of Egyptology enthusiasts, scholars, and software engineers who shared a common frustration: the world’s oldest monumental writing system had no truly modern, interactive learning platform.

-Traditional resources — Gardiner’s grammar, Allen’s Middle Egyptian, scattered university lecture notes — are invaluable to specialists, yet they can feel impenetrable to newcomers.
+Traditional resources like Gardiner’s grammar, Allen’s Middle Egyptian, and scattered university lecture notes are invaluable to specialists, yet they can feel impenetrable to newcomers.
 We set out to bridge that gap, combining rigorous academic content with the kind of engaging, step-by-step experience that modern learners expect.

 What started as a side project in 2024 has grown into a comprehensive curriculum covering the full Middle Egyptian sign list, grammar, and reading practice drawn from real historical inscriptions.